To better understand Inner Mongolia, we spoke with Doris Tala Motomura, a expert on Inner Mongolia’s history, culture and ways of life

 Culturally, ethnic minorities have been stereotyped by being visible in the media only through their ethnic music and dances and traditional costumes.
 The colourful ethnic costumes of minorities are always presented in important events like National Day.
 However, their language and script are considered backwards whereas Chinese is considered to represent ‘advanced Chinese civilization and modernity’, and most importantly, ‘unity’.

-Asia Art Tours: Prior to Xi Jinping, what have been the standard policy frameworks for how the PRC has governed Inner Mongolia?
+Asia Art Tours: What have been the standard policy frameworks for how the PRC has governed Inner Mongolia?
 And until recently, how would most Inner Mongolians see themselves?
 As PRC Citizens?
 As Inner Mongolians?
-As a Settler Colony?
 Or something else entirely?

 Doris Tala Motomura: Inner Mongolia has been considered to be a model ‘autonomous region’, because it was the first autonomous region.
 It became the blueprint for China’s other autonomous regions.
 There has not been any civil unrest since the student demonstrations against the policy to allow large numbers of Han Chinese to immigrate into the region in 1981.
 In general, Mongols are very forgiving and accommodating people.
 They survived the torture and the tyranny of the Cultural Revolution still believing in the Communist leadership, telling themselves that all the bad people and horrible things they did were now in the past.
 Mongols, like most of the Chinese population, have been happy with Xi Jinping’s anti-corruption campaigns, but weary about his ever-increasing thought-control and surveillance of intellectual freedom.
 Inner Mongols closely followed his eloquent speeches given during his visit to Inner Mongolia and at other ethnic-related events.
 They had been impressed because his talks appeared to promote cultural diversity and the preservation of cultural heritage.
 Mongolian protesters against the new education policy have frequently quoted his phrases seemingly promoting cultural and linguistic diversity.